1. Obtain Registration Appointment Time

 5. Clear Any Restrictions Indicated on the Permit to Register

 If you have an Activity/Restriction assigned to your record (including any mandatory advisement requirement), it must be removed or cleared with the appropriate office.
-Activity restrictions prohibit total use of the automated enrollment process.
+Activity restrictions may prohibit total use of the Web Registration system.

 Academic Advisement Requirement (see the department of your major)